 The results included in the table above are only a component of the overall investment strategies of our company.
 The table above does not present Level 1 or Level 2 valued assets or liabilities.
-The changes to our company's Level 3 classified instruments during the six months ended June 30, 2014 were principally a result of: sales of certain investments, redemptions of ARS at par, offset by purchases of certain investments and realized and unrealized gains, net during the six months ended June 30, 2014.
+The changes to our company's Level 3 classified instruments during the six months ended June 30, 2015 were principally a result of: purchases of ARS, offset by redemptions of ARS at par and sales of certain investments.